 I know there’s a million and one solutions for keeping your child’s room dark, so I’d love to know!
 What works best for your family?
 Have you found THE solution that you share with everyone?!
 Tell us in the comments!

 A 100% dark room is the first step to solving early morning wakings!
 Most of the time, this totally solves early morning wakings.
-But if you do this and your child is STILL convinced 4-6 am is time to start the day, you’re ready for our Early Morning Wakes Sleep E-Coaching™ Program!
+But if you do this and your child is STILL convinced 4-6 am is time to start the day, you’re ready for our Early Morning Wakes Guide to solve all the puzzle pieces!